-The notion of the "Ultimate Beneficial Owner" (or UBO) is significant in corporate law and anti-money laundering.
-Determining a company's Ultimate Beneficial Owner can be difficult, especially when fraudulent parties seek to conceal illegal activities.
-However, as governments and organizations worldwide take greater steps to identify and track UBOs for crime prevention and risk management, having the right tools becomes even more important.
+The concept of Know Your Business (KYB), closely related to UBO, holds paramount importance in corporate law and AML efforts.
+Governments and organizations worldwide take greater steps to identify and track UBOs for crime prevention and risk management; having the right KYB tools becomes even more crucial.

 Why is UBO Important?